American Owned & Operated

 Cost in optical manufacturing is often determined long before the first part is produced.
 Extremely tight tolerances, complex geometries, or uncommon materials can dramatically increase fabrication and inspection time.

 By engaging manufacturing experts early, designers can often relax non-critical tolerances, simplify features, or select alternative materials that achieve the same optical performance at a lower cost.
-I’ve discussed overspecifications before, and I understand that you want the best possible optics.
-However, small adjustments at the design stage can lead to significant savings over the life of a program.
+I have discussed over specifications before, and I understand that you want the best possible optics; however, small adjustments at the design stage can lead to significant savings over the life of a program.
 For procurement teams sourcing precision optics, design decisions made early in a program often determine whether a project stays on budget and on schedule or becomes a recurring challenge.

 Lead time is influenced at the drawing stage

 Lead time is another area heavily impacted by early design choices.
 Custom tooling, specialized polishing processes, or limited material availability can add weeks or months to a project timeline.
-I’ve had customers design a system based on a legacy specialty glass only to find out it would be months before that material is readily available.
+I have had customers design a system based on a legacy specialty glass only to find out it would be months before that material is readily

 Designs that align with standard manufacturing processes and utilize readily available materials move through production more efficiently.
 Clear drawings, realistic tolerances, and well-defined inspection criteria also reduce back-and-forth during fabrication, keeping schedules on track.